scooperdev/LCEMP-backup/README.md

+> This is not my code!!!
+I have done nothing to this codebase and simply made this fork for archival/study purposes.
+All credit goes to NOTPIES, smartcmd, and others who contributed
+> to the development of forks for the 4J source.
+All credit goes to them, 4J, Mojang, and Microsoft.
+This code is not my own.

 # Minecraft LCEMP
 LCEMP is my Minecraft Legacy Console Edition source fork that enables LAN multiplayer hosting along side more complete pc compatibility.